 No person should be denied a house because they’re not married, has no family or otherwise children.
 There are places that are gender sensitive like hostels, regardless you need to know you’re your rights as a potential tenant.
 The landlord/lady should not have different conditions for different people moving in to their houses, in a bid to discriminate against others.

 For instance, some landlords/ladies may demand that you pay more because you have a family, come from a specific religion or country of origin, or because of your race.
 You may find other landlords/ladies demanding that you don’t bring visitors to your home or be at home by a certain time.
 The landlord/lady is permitted to carry out a screen process to determine your creditworthiness (credit score), in regards to paying rent or other background checks, this should not be considered as discrimination.

 After you sign the lease/tenancy agreement and move in to the house, you formally become a tenant.
 You need to know your rights as a tenant to avoid any issues with your landlord/lady.
 Also, to avoid them taking advantage of you.

 1. Right to live in a habitable house

 You have the right to live in a habitable house, that is liveable and which you are comfortable with.
 It’s the duty of the landlord/lady to ensure that the house is in good condition and worth living in.
-Anything that requires repairs, for example if there’s any issue with the wiring, water supply, locks, toilet or anything else, he/she should fix it before or immediately you move in.
+Anything that requires repairs, for example if there’s any issue with the wiring, water supply, locks, toilet or anything else, they should fix it before or immediately you move in.

 2. Right to privacy

 After you move in to the house, the landlord/lady should accord you your privacy.
-He/she cannot enter your house without your permission, except in cases of emergency such as fire.
+They cannot enter your house without your permission, except in cases of emergency such as fire.
 Otherwise, it doesn’t matter what they want to do, they must have your consent.

 3. Right to safety